Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a careful reading of the manuscript and detailed suggestions.
+We thank the editor for helpful comments.
 H{\"U} thanks Sirio Belli, Luca Cortese, Claudia Lagos, and Joop Schaye for insightful discussions on aspects of this work.
 We thank Amit Nestor for sharing dynamical mass estimates based on the work by \cite{Nestor22}.
 We thank Claudia Lagos for sharing a comparison of LOS velocity dispersion from stars and star-forming gas based on calculations described in \cite{Lagos18} utilising the {\sc{eagle}} simulations \citep{Schaye15}.
 H{\"U} gratefully acknowledges support by the Isaac Newton Trust and by the Kavli Foundation through a Newton-Kavli Junior Fellowship.
 CMSS acknowledges support from Research Foundation - Flanders (FWO) through Fellowship 12ZC120N.
 This research made use of \href{http://www.astropy.org}{Astropy}, a community-developed core Python package for Astronomy \citep{astropy13, astropy18}, and of Photutils, an Astropy package for detection and photometry of astronomical sources \citep{photutils}.